 During this time a unique opportunity arose for Douglas to move to Asia and found a multinational team focused on advanced materials and innovative manufacturing technologies.
 Over the course of eight years he grew his team to 15 material scientists and product designers spread throughout Japan, Taiwan, China, Hong Kong, and Singapore.
 The result of his work at Apple is an extensive patent portfolio, dozens of strategic vendor relationships, and several core technologies that Apple uses throughout its product line to this day.

 And with time comes change.
-Drawn together by a mutual appreciation of good design and solid engineering, Doug took leave of Apple to found Lyn Weber Workshops alongside Craig Lyn.
-As a full time resident of Japan and with close proximity to global manufacturers, Douglas is able to develop products in real-time and maintain a 24-hour design cycle.
-At LWW, Douglas utilizes our strategic relationships with the most innovative manufacturers in the world to make inimitable products that are designed to last.
+Drawn together by a mutual appreciation of good design and solid engineering, Doug took leave of Apple to found Lyn Weber Workshops together with Craig Lyn.
+As a full time resident of Japan and with close proximity to global manufacturers, Douglas is able to develop products in real-time together with the factory personnel.
+At LWW, Douglas utilizes his strategic relationships with the most innovative manufacturers in the world to make inimitable products that are designed to last.

 Daniele De luliis – Board Member

 Having spent his formative years in Italy and England, Daniele completed his degree in Industrial Design at the Central School of Art and Design in London.
 After graduating, he headed to California to join ID Two in San Francisco (now part of IDEO).
 His consulting experience expanded to New York where he worked until joining the Industrial Design Team at Apple in 1991.

 Daniele still contributes to Apple’s world class design team and enjoys the unique challenges and demands the position requires, continuously honing his craft on a wide range of consumer products.